The EU GDPR.Why this isn't another case of bendy bananas

 The EU GDPR was approved by the EU Parliament on April 14 2016 and will be enforceable by May 2018.
 Two years will go fast, we need to start preparing and implementing what it will mean for our organizations.
 The laws are real and the fines are going to be very real.
 This doesn’t fall into the same category as dictating how bendy our bananas can be (although thankfully even the EU saw how wasteful this law was becoming and had it re-peeled).

 Don't let the EU GDPR take a bite out of your organization’s profits.
-Read my eBook, The European Union's (EU) General Data Protection Regulation Affects Everyone Globally, to understand how the regulations may impact your business and how to avoid that impact.
+Read GDPR 101: Demystifying the EU General Data, to understand how the regulations may impact your business and how to avoid that impact.

 Dr. Marsh is the Vice President of Product Management with Metalogix and is an expert in SharePoint migration and management technologies.
 Prior to Metalogix, Dr. Marsh spent over five years working at Microsoft UK Ltd where he held a number of roles, including SharePoint Server Product Manager, in which he was responsible for business and marketing strategy, as well as awareness of Microsoft's SharePoint technologies.
 He holds a PhD in Microelectronics and Physics from the University of Dundee where he worked on the research and development of novel semiconductor memory and flat-panel display technology.